Houston was a bit disappointing. I mean, this place gave me my 100th Species, and it was a dirty catfish.

 After going it alone for weeks, my friend David Clarke and I decided to get a charter.
 We’d planned to chase tuna and kingfish and marlin off the coast with one of this friends, but when that fell through, we scrambled for a backup plan.

 With no cell service (I should’ve paid for it, but I was naive and cheap) and WiFi only available at a per-MB fee in hotels and hostels, I didn’t research it as much as I should have.
+Now I know that you should buy a SIM Card, but then?
+Nope.

 So what we ended up doing was a ‘Land-Based Charter’ with a gentleman who owned a bait shop in a town near where we were staying in the Coromandel region.